rticommunity/rticonnextdds-connector-js/README.md

 #### access sample fields after a read/take
 A `read()` or `take()` operation can return multiple samples.
 They are stored in an array.

-We can access them in two ways:
+We can access the samples in two ways:

  * **Field by field**: